mirandamk/dept-agency/README.md

     "react-scripts": "4.0.1",
     "web-vitals": "^1.1.0"

 The app contains some of Dept Agency's cases and clients, a contact form, a menu and has a mobile and desktop version.
+The latest version of the app can be found on the 'main' branch.
 Below you can find the instruction on how to run the code.